ray-project/ray/doc/source/installation.rst

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install -y build-essential curl unzip psmisc python # we install python here because python2 is required to build the webui
+  sudo apt-get install -y build-essential curl unzip psmisc

   # If you are not using Anaconda, you need the following.
   sudo apt-get install python-dev  # For Python 2.